 - Learn more about this year’s theme – Heal Country, heal our nation.

-This year’s NAIDOC theme – Heal Country – calls for stronger measures to recognise, protect, and maintain all aspects of First Nations cultures and heritages.
+This year’s NAIDOC theme – Get up!
+Stand up!
+Show up! – calls for stronger measures to recognise, protect, and maintain all aspects of First Nations cultures and heritages.

 How will you use this resource?